apache/apisix-ingress-controller/README.md

 with Kustomize, which are necessary to install this project without its dependencies.

-2. Using the installer
+1. Using the installer

-Users can just run kubectl apply -f <URL for YAML BUNDLE> to install the project, i.e.:
+Users can just run kubectl apply -f with the YAML bundle to install the project, i.e.:

 ```sh
 kubectl apply -f dist/install.yaml